The Secrets of Omnichannel Excellence

 There are two aspects to real-time access to data.
 One is that data is available at the place and time of our interaction with our customer and the second aspect is the freshness of the data, which is current and up-to-the-minute.
 The information that we collect offers a 360-degree view of the customer.
 It is also permission-based, rich, customer interaction data like interests, wishlists, preferences and purchases, enabling a curated purchase and informed service experience.
 Global inventory availability also forms the core of omnichannel retailing.
 Inventory availability by location enables to meet the needs of customers from their most convenient point of purchase.
 Access to data empowers sales associates to have full mobile access to all this information so that they can be where the customer is and cater to their requirements.

 Like technology adoption, the choice of required supply chain capabilities is unique for every organization, for that reason.
-In fact, the capability being described here is only intended to demonstrate how supply chain enriches the omni-channel journey.
-A decentralized distribution offers choice and speed to omni-channel execution.
+In fact, the capability being described here is only intended to demonstrate how the supply chain enriches the omnichannel journey.
+A decentralized distribution offers choice and speed to omnichannel execution.
 Achieving optimal distribution not only enhances the customer experience but also helps the organization to drive the inventory management and transportation cost down.

-A dynamic pricing strategy on the supplier and customer ends of the spectrum allows omni-channel to respond quickly to trends in the market.
-The short cycles in retail and fashion industries mandate advanced scheduling and pricing capabilities.
-Advanced logistics and fulfillment capabilities in supply chain ensures that the right product is made available to the customer at the right time.
+A dynamic pricing strategy on the supplier and customer ends of the spectrum allows omnichannel to respond quickly to trends in the market.
+The short cycles in the retail and fashion industries mandate advanced scheduling and pricing capabilities.
+Advanced logistics and fulfillment capabilities in the supply chain ensure that the right product is made available to the customer at the right time.
 Efficient forward and reverse logistics processes reduce the overhead per customer and in turn reduces the price for the customer.

-Lean and just-in-time processes reduces waste and allows omni-channel to react quickly to changes in the demand and supply flows.
+Lean and just-in-time processes reduce waste and allows omnichannel to react quickly to changes in demand and supply flows.
 Lean processes also lower the inventory and different costs associated with it.
-Integrated business planning enables the organization to utilize the data points generated from different omni-channel touch points to sense the demand accurately, plan the supply, and manage the fulfillment and replenishment effectively.
-The capability of supply chain to provide real-time visibility of inventory -- across retail stores distribution centers and in transit-- allows omni-channel to direct the customers to alternate locations and offer different delivery options effectively.
+Integrated business planning enables the organization to utilize the data points generated from different omnichannel touchpoints to sense the demand accurately, plan the supply, and manage the fulfillment and replenishment effectively.
+The capability of the supply chain to provide real-time visibility of inventory -- across retail stores distribution centers and in transit-- allows omnichannel to direct the customers to alternate locations and offer different delivery options effectively.

-In a multi-channel organization redundancies and ambiguity exists across channels for the same process.
+In a multi-channel organization, redundancies and ambiguity exist across channels for the same process.
 For instance, it is possible that two channels have separate contracts with the same vendor or supplier.
-The information flows are also duplicated since the channels maintain separate partner and transaction records.
+The information flows are also duplicated since the channels maintain separate partners and transaction records.
 Unifying the pipelines not only gives the organization, the economies of scale but also a central view of the product information and financial flows.

-The next part of the same strategy is achieving an organization alignment to progress in devising an omni-channel strategy.
-Strong leadership is a crucial success factor for the effective adoption of omni-channel retailing.
-The holistic nature of omni-channel transformation mandates commitment from almost every department in the organization.
-Depending on the scale of adoption, this transformation can have profound impact on the organization's culture and values.
-Due to the scope of business areas impacted, omni-channel retailing must start with the senior-most stakeholder level, otherwise the progress will be easily stalled due to peer level conflicts.
+The next part of the same strategy is achieving an organization alignment to progress in devising an omnichannel strategy.
+Strong leadership is a crucial success factor for the effective adoption of omnichannel retailing.
+The holistic nature of omnichannel transformation mandates commitment from almost every department in the organization.
+Depending on the scale of adoption, this transformation can have a profound impact on the organization's culture and values.
+Due to the scope of business areas impacted, omnichannel retailing must start with the senior-most stakeholder level, otherwise, the progress will be easily stalled due to peer level conflicts.

 Even though exploring ways to advance the organization's reach and grasp is essential, it is equally important to maintain the integrity of the core services and information.
-Different levels of stakeholders may be involved to develop and provide the capabilities to enable omni-channel strategy.
-However, the true adoption happens at the operations layer.
-Formulating an effective omni-channel experience may require business units to revamp the metrics based on which they operate.
-Necessary measures may also need to be taken to prevent sub optimization and conflicting interests between sales channels within the organization.
+Different levels of stakeholders may be involved to develop and provide the capabilities to enable an omnichannel strategy.
+However, true adoption happens in the operations layer.
+Formulating an effective omnichannel experience may require business units to revamp the metrics based on which they operate.
+Necessary measures may also need to be taken to prevent sub-optimization and conflicting interests between sales channels within the organization.

-Understanding the customer is a key to achieving omni-channel success.
+Understanding the customer is key to achieving omnichannel success.
 Social media marketing and analytics are very efficacious in knowing customers on a deeper note.
 Advertisement campaigns are no longer delivered to the masses.
 Instead, they are targeted at individuals based on specific buying attributes.
-Omni-channel experience is about being constantly available to customers on different channels and devices.
+The omnichannel experience is about being constantly available to customers on different channels and devices.
 This exerts severe pressure on the organization's system to react instantly to customer requests.
-Migration of workloads to the cloud partly enables to fulfill customer demands more effectively as compared to on-premise infrastructure and is well suited for omni-channel systems.
+Migration of workloads to the cloud partly enables to fulfill of customer demands more effectively as compared to on-premise infrastructure and is well suited for omnichannel systems.

 Advancements in cognitive computing holds the potential to improve customer care and self-service flows.
 Similarly, IoT and RPI technologies have evolved well enough to automate warehouse and the entire logistics.
 Blockchain-based solutions offer ways to establish provenance and trust among global supply chain partners.

-Lastly, we need to build a feasible roadmap overtime and make improvements to it.
+Lastly, we need to build a feasible roadmap over time and make improvements to it.
 A roadmap, essentially, needs to deliver business outcomes that transform us overtime to our end state.
 The execution plans need to overcome the barriers through effective change management.
 We need to prioritize and sequence the capabilities and the technology to enable them.
-We need to have a business case and should be able to measure the business results at each step off the roadmap.
+We need to have a business case and should be able to measure the business results at each step of the roadmap.

-How does capturing rich data impact the strategy and the omni-channel implementation for a company against the backdrop of GDPR?
+How does capturing rich data impact the strategy?

-How would you unleash the power of the supply chain through integrated business planning or real time inventory tracking?
+The power of supply chain through integrated business planning/real-time inventory tracking